DMacMakes/dmacdocs/content/en/torrens/ise102/week8/index.md

   error = ""

   while we don't have a valid player bet (betIsValid == false)

+    If they stuffed up previous attempt, show that error

-    Ask user for a bet between 0 and playersCash if they have messed it up before, show them the error.
+    Ask user for a bet between 0 and playersCash
     If bet is above zero and they can afford it: set betIsValid to true
+    else
+      if (bet is zero)
+        set error to "You can't bet nothin" else
+        set error to "You can't bet what you don't got." end if
+    end if
+  end while

-      show them appropriate error message end while return the bet
+  return the bet
 END getValidBet
 ```